 In 1973, the same year Devilman ended, Nagai started a new manga called Violence Jack.
 As you can guess from the title, it’s very violent.
 I couldn’t decide if this one should go under spinoffs, but here we go.
 It takes place in a post-apocalyptic Japan where people are divided into the weak and the strong.
 It’s mostly known in the US its for extremely graphic OVA adaptations.
 In the manga, a few characters from Devilman show up early on with no explanation, but the connection to Devilman doesn’t become apparent until the very end.
 You could call it a sequel, but more like a part of the sprawling universe of Devilman.

 Devilman had an anime crossover with Violence Jack in the form of CB Chara Go Nagai World in 1991.
 This three episode OVA was the last Devilman project by the Oh Production staff.
 It’s a love letter to and crossover between three manga by Go Nagai: Devilman, Mazinger Z, and Violence Jack.
 All three episodes are all available in one package from Distotek Media.
 The first episode takes place in the Devilman universe, but the characters are aware they exist in a work of fiction.
 Akira, Ryo, and Miki realize to their horror they’re in a dimension where they have chibi bodies.
 They go on a journey to return to their own dimension, but instead find themselves in a chibi Mazinger Z universe in the second episode.
 In the third episode they travel to the chibi Violence Jack universe.
-It’s super fun and cute, with references to the manga and OVAs.
+It’s super fun and cute, with references to the manga as well as OVAs.
 I highly recommend watching it if you like Devilman, but know that it contains big spoilers for all the manga involved.

 Finally we’ve reached the latest Devilman media, an OVA crossover with Cyborg 009 from 2015 currently streaming on Netflix in Japanese and English.
 It’s actually a sore spot for most Devilman fans because it was released instead of an anime adaptation.
 Back in the summer of 2015, a new Devilman anime was announced and everyone was excited to see the manga fully animated.
 At the same time, a new Cyborg 009 anime was announced.
 Only later it was revealed they were actually the same crossover project.
 I love both these series, but couldn’t help feeling disappointed.
-The main characters of Devilman were updated with modern anime designs, which is fun, but for some reason the minor characters have their 1970s designs.
+The main characters of Devilman were updated with modern anime designs, which is fun, but for some reason the minor characters keep their 1970s designs.
 The OVA opens on a scene from the original manga that recreates the aesthetic by going black and white, in a cool tribute to the classic art.
 The crossover plot for the rest of the OVA leans more to the Cyborg 009 side, which is also disappointing to Devilman fans.

 As for upcoming projects, things are finally looking up with Devilman Crybaby.
 An anime adaptation of the entire original manga will be coming to Netflix in the spring of 2018, directed by Masaaki Yuasa and written by Ichiro Okouchi.
 I can’t begin to express how excited I am to see one of the best conclusions in manga finally brought to life by Yuasa, one of most artistic minds in animation.
-Okouchi is more polarizing, but I believe he’s ideal to put together the pieces of a story about friends driven to conflict by war considering he wrote Code Geass.
-Crybaby won’t simply be an anime aired in Japan and streamed after exclusively on US Netflix like Little Witch Academia, but a Netflix original project presumably released all at once.
+Okouchi is more polarizing, but I believe he’s ideal for a story of friends driven to conflict by war considering he wrote Code Geass.
+Crybaby won’t simply be an anime aired in Japan and streamed after exclusively on US Netflix like Little Witch Academia, but a Netflix original project released all at once.
 This will allow nudity and gore like the OVAs, but most importantly I hope to see the “it’s laced with drugs” scene since they won’t have to follow the law against minors smoking on Japanese television.
 But really, I’m looking forward to it so much and you should be too.

 - Berserk by Kentaro Miura.
 It follows a man named Guts seeking revenge against evil gods in a medieval fantasy world.
 Miura is a big fan of Nagai.
-Knowing that it’s easy to see the influence of Devilman on the story, particularly the parallels between Guts and Griffith and Akira and Ryo.
+Knowing that, it’s easy to see the influence of Devilman on the story, particularly the parallels between Guts and Griffith and Akira and Ryo.

 - X by CLAMP.
-It involves two groups of super humans fighting whether the world should be saved from the coming apocalypse.
+It involves two groups of super humans fighting whether the earth or humankind should be saved from the coming apocalypse.
 CLAMP was inspired by many sources for writing about the apocalypse, including Nagai.
 It’s no secret they’re fans of Devilman since they created doujinshi for it in the 1990s.
 I can’t help seeing the influence of Devilman Lady on their manga Tsubasa: Reservoir Chronicles too.

 - Neon Genesis Evangelion.
 It’s about kids piloting robots to save the world from aliens, but also not actually about that at all.
 The influence seems to extend to the modern Rebuild of Evangelion films too, not just the original television series.
 The director Hideaki Anno has also directed an adaptation of Nagai’s Cutey Honey.